Osteoporosis Treatment

 • Osteoporosis Treatment

 Osteoporosis is a common bone disease that leads to decreased bone mass and increased fracture risk.
 It often goes undiagnosed until a fracture occurs.
-Understanding osteoporosis, its causes, symptoms, and treatment options is essential for prevention and effective management.
+Understanding osteoporosis, its causes, symptoms, and treatment options for osteoporosis is essential for prevention and effective management.

 What is osteoporosis?

 Osteoporosis is a condition characterized by fragile bones that are prone to fractures.
 It is often confused with osteoarthritis, but there are key differences between osteoporosis and osteoarthritis.
 While osteoporosis affects bone density, osteoarthritis impacts the joints.
 Osteoporosis is caused by reduced bone mineral density, leading to porous bones that break easily.
-The primary risk factors include aging, hormonal imbalances, inadequate calcium intake, and genetic predisposition.

 Stages of Osteoporosis